amittell/obsidian-dynamic-todo-list/SPEC.md

     -   Search and sorting implementation.
     -   Loading indicator management.
     -   Markdown rendering for task text.
-    -   Local storage for collapse state, search term, and sort preference.
+    -   Vault-specific storage using App.saveLocalStorage/loadLocalStorage for collapse state, search term, and sort preference.
     -   Separation of notes into active and completed sections.
+    -   Optional file header display with creation/modification dates.
+    -   Optional "move completed to bottom" for flat list view.

 4. **Task List Modal** (`taskListModal.ts`)
     - Modal view for displaying tasks (alternative to the side panel).